FCICB/LMS-Project/README.md

 2. you can run the project on any editor you've , suggested __CLion__ or __VScode__ .

-3. However the editor you'll use, make sure to install c/c++ compiler such as mingw.
+3. whatever the editor you'll use, make sure to install c/c++ compiler such as mingw.